Solving Systems of Equations of Raising-to-Powers Type: Abelian Varieties

 \begin{coro} Let $E \cong \mathbb{C}/\Lambda$ be an elliptic curve, $L \leq \mathbb{C}^g$ a complex linear space, $\exp$ the exponential map of the abelian variety $E^g$.
 Then $\exp(L)$ is dense in $E^g$ if and only if $L$ is not contained in an hyperplane defined over $\Lambda$. \end{coro}

 Recall that an elliptic curve $E$ is said to have \textit{Complex Multiplication} when its endomorphism ring is strictly larger than $\mathbb{Z}$, and that these are characterized as the curves whose period lattice has the form $\mathbb{Z}+\tau \mathbb{Z}$ for $\tau$ an imaginary quadratic number (see \cite{HS}, Example A.5.1.3).
-Corollary \ref{elliptichyperdense} has a particularly nice interpretation in this case.
-In fact, if $E$ has CM, linear spaces defined over the lattice are Lie algebras of abelian subvarieties of $E^g$, and the corollary can be seen as stating that all free complex hyperplanes have dense exponentials.
+If $E$ has CM, linear spaces defined over the lattice are Lie algebras of abelian subvarieties of $E^g$, and the corollary can be seen as stating that all free complex hyperplanes have dense exponentials.

 \begin{rem} A similar description can be given by the well-known characterization of complex abelian varieties as complex tori which admit a \textit{polarization}, that is, an Hermitian form on $\mathbb{C}^g$ whose imaginary part takes integer values on $\Lambda \times \Lambda$.
 We chose to follow \cite{UY18} in using the dual lattice as it provides a more concrete description. \end{rem}